CarolSi-hub/Trybe-TrybeWallet/README.md

-# Boas vindas ao repositório do projeto Trybe Wallet!
+# Welcome to Trybe Wallet!

 ---

 # Skills
-In this project, you need to able to:
+In this project, you need to be able to:

   * Create a Redux Store in React app;